-- Call public safety if you witness a violent or potentially violent situation, are aware of an assault taking place, or are concerned for someone's safety. - Intervene if you believe someone's boundaries are being violated or that he or she is in a potentially uncomfortable/unsafe situation; ask if that person is comfortable with the situation or is in need of any assistance.
-Alternatively, you may alert other sources of assistance (e.g., public safety, residence life staff, or other employees in the vicinity).
-If you are not able to say something at the time of the incident, or if you are still concerned about the person's wellbeing, follow up with him or her later by asking how that person felt about the incident and if one would like assistance in getting support. - If you hear someone acting, speaking, or telling jokes in a manner that is offensive, demeaning or abusive to a targeted person or group of people, ask that person to stop. - If you are aware that a sexual offense has taken place, you may report the offense yourself and/ or encourage the victim/survivor to report the offense and seek support.
+Call Public Safety if you witness a violent or potentially violent situation, are aware of an assault taking place, or are concerned for someone's safety.

+Intervene if you believe someone's boundaries are being violated or that they are in a potentially uncomfortable/unsafe situation; ask if they are comfortable with the situation or are in need of assistance.
+Alternatively, you may alert other sources of assistance (e.g., Public Safety, residence life staff, or other employees in the vicinity).
+If you are not able to say something at the time of the incident, or if you are still concerned about the person's well-being, follow up with them later by asking how they felt about the incident and if they would like assistance in getting support.

+If you hear someone acting, speaking, or telling jokes in a manner that is offensive, demeaning, or abusive to a targeted person or group of people, ask that person to stop.

+If you are aware that a sexual offense has taken place, you may report the offense yourself and/or encourage the victim/survivor to report the offense and seek support.
 Please know that the following support resources are available to anyone affected directly or indirectly by a sexual offense.

-- If you are concerned that you may have committed a sexual offense, you may call Health Services, x5458, for confidential counseling, or the Community Health Collaborative, x5743, for information and educational resources.
-If someone has alleged that you committed a sexual offense, you may contact the dean's office, x5412, for information and guidance regarding the campus judicial process or legal proceedings. - Take a R.A.D.
+If you are concerned that you may have committed a sexual offense, you may call Health Services, x5458, for confidential counseling, or the Community Health Collaborative, x5743, for information and educational resources.
+Public Safety can be called to provide safety advice, medical assistance, and documentation.
+Public Safety is available seven days per week, 24 hours a day.
+If someone has alleged that you committed a sexual offense, you may contact the dean of student's office, x5412, for information and guidance regarding the campus judicial process or legal proceedings.

+Take a R.A.D.
 (Rape Aggression Defense) course, x5470.
-R.A.D. is a women's selfdefense program that teaches a combination of awareness and risk reduction strategies, along with physical defense techniques.
+R.A.D. is a women's self-defense program that teaches a combination of awareness and riskreduction strategies, along with physical defense techniques.
 The techniques are designed to be easy to learn and the course is taught in a fun and supportive environment.
 OPRA offers R.A.D. courses periodically throughout the academic year at no charge to students.